 Too few, too many, good, bad, toxic?
 It’s time to figure out backlinks.
 Download this ebook & learn how to build a link strategy that gets you ranking.

 Broken link building is an SEO strategy that involves identifying dead links on external websites and offering your own relevant content to replace the pages that have moved or been deleted.

 When you engage in broken link building, you’re letting site owners know there’s a technical error on their page.
-By offering an appropriate replacement that benefits their readers, you make it easy for the webmaster to change the broken link to point your site.
+By offering an appropriate replacement that benefits their readers, you make it easy for the web admin to change the broken link to point your site.

 And there’s the SEO benefit.
 Backlinks from external sites bring visitors to your web page and demonstrate authority to help you rank better in Google.

 You’ve probably heard that Google penalizes attempts to improve search engine rankings by building backlinks.
 And it’s wise to tread carefully in this area.
-Google Webmaster Guidelines warn against behavior to “manipulate links to your site,” such as the use of link farms and bulk purchasing of backlinks.
+Google Search Essentials warn against behavior to “manipulate links to your site,” such as the use of link farms and bulk purchasing of backlinks.

 But while these bad links are a no-go, broken backlink building is considered an industry-standard SEO practice because it directs readers to useful content.
 It satisfies the spirit and intent of Google’s rules, which is to improve the user experience by providing worthwhile information to readers.

 The short answer, then, is: yes, it’s safe to pursue broken backlink building because you’re not buying links.
 The site placing the backlink has evaluated your content and determined it’s valuable to their audience.
 You’ve earned it.

 Your new link improves the user experience and cleans up a technical error on the referring domain while keeping Google’s mission firmly in view.